 The two-day conference agenda includes presentations by guest speakers and a trade exhibition, followed by a Gala Dinner on Thursday evening.
 Our AGM and business reporting sessions will be held on Friday morning, with post-conference tours to follow.

 The RGA Conference is supported by funding from Murrumbidgee Primary Health Network through the Australian Government’s PHN Program and Empowering Communities program.
 This funding along with contributions from our sponsors allows us to offer a 50% discount on tickets for the Conference and Gala Dinner very affordable compared to other similar industry conferences.

-Register & pay before Friday, 28 June 2019, and you will go into the draw to win a trip to Lake Wakatipu, Queenstown, New Zealand.
+Register & pay before midnight Monday 8th July 2019, to go into the draw to win a trip to Lake Wakatipu, Queenstown, New Zealand.

 $1000 contribution towards flights and 3 nights’ free accommodation are on offer.

 The 3 Bedroom Lake View Apartment is self-contained, dual key and beautifully furnished with gas fireplace, LCD TV's, balcony, under floor heating and bath.
 Enjoy Fantastic views across the magnificent Lake Wakatipu to the Remarkable mountain ranges.

 To register and buy your ticket visit the eventbrite page: RGA 2019 Annual Conference.

 1. Click on Tickets, please select the ticket package/s appropriate to yourself (including if you will be attending the post conference tours and AGM)

 3. Complete the registration information – fill in all the required fields and select the breakout sessions you would like to attend.